jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 | 2020-10-31 08:30| San Francisco, CA |
 | 2020-10-31 09:00| Dallas, TX |

 The client is upset.
 The pickup in San Francisco is in Pacific time zone, and 08:30 in that location is after the 09:00 pickup in Dallas.
 But sorting the Wall-Clock time only knows the Wall-Clock time for comparison.

+Let's look closer at what happened, and how to avoid this outcome.

 ## First, some definitions

 **Wall-Clock time:** The way people are used to measuring time through the day.
-When people view "11:30 AM" on the wall clock they conclude it's mid-day and time for lunch, while viewing "11:00 PM" indicates it is night time and possibly time to sleep.
+When people view "11:30 AM" on the wall clock, they conclude it's mid-day and time for lunch, while viewing "11:00 PM" indicates it is night time and possibly time to sleep.

 **Time Zone:** A geographic area where people have agreed to set their calendars and clocks in the same way.
 Most use the Gregorian calendar, and set their clocks so that "11:30 AM" is roughly the middle of daylight hours.
-At certain times of the year, people in the Time Zone may or may not change their clocks by 1 hour, to follow Daylight Saving Time (or British Summer Time if you prefer).
+At certain times of the year, people in the Time Zone may change their clocks by 1 hour, to follow Daylight Saving Time (or British Summer Time if you prefer).

 The best lookup source to associate a Time Zone with a location is the IANA Time Zone database.
 A good example of an actual Time Zone map by this definition is here: [http://efele.net/maps/tz/us/](http://efele.net/maps/tz/us/).